MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Shiftry Normal`
 `Shiftry Name`: Will no one step forward?!

 💬: I'll go.

 💬: Whoa!

 💬: It's B-Blastoise!

 💬: You mean...
 Team Hydro's roughneck Blastoise?!

 💬: Those waterspouts on his back can rocket water so fast that it punches through thick iron plates!

+`Blastoise Normal`
-Blastoise: It's rumored Groudon is a Ground type.
+`Blastoise Name`: It's rumored Groudon is a Ground type.

+`Blastoise Normal`
-Blastoise: I am a Water type.
+`Blastoise Name`: I am a Water type.
 Strong against the Ground type.

+`Blastoise Normal`
-Blastoise: My Hydro Pump will put Groudon down in one shot.
+`Blastoise Name`: My Hydro Pump will put Groudon down in one shot.

 💬: I'll join the party too.

 💬: Woohoo!
 It's Octillery!

 💬: She's Team Constrictor's Leader.

 💬: She's known for persistent and clingy attacks.
 She ensnares foes with her tentacles, then head-butts them!

 💬: She'd be nasty to face in any battle of endurance.

+`Octillery Normal`
-Octillery: Darlings, when I see a tough Pokemon, I want to tangle with them.
+`Octillery Name`: Darlings, when I see a tough Pokemon, I want to tangle with them.

 💬: Say, how about not forgetting about me?

 💬: Wow!
 Golem!

 💬: He's the most brutal out of Team Rumblerock!

 💬: His body is rock hard.
 He's supposed to be able to withstand huge explosions without taking damage.

+`Golem Normal`
-Golem: If Groudon's awakened underground, that suits me fine.
+`Golem Name`: If Groudon's awakened underground, that suits me fine.

+`Golem Normal`
-Golem: I'll use my Rock Throw to keep it buried underground.
+`Golem Name`: I'll use my Rock Throw to keep it buried underground.

 `Shiftry Normal`
 `Shiftry Name`: Oh, Blastoise!
 Octillery!
 And Golem!